Profil d'un avocat

 Cette biographie est disponible en anglais seulement.

 Michael Feder is a partner in our Litigation Group.
-He acts in complex commercial and public law litigation and practices nationally in the product liability and class actions fields.
-He has handled significant litigation mandates for a wide variety of clients, including Philip Morris International, Enbridge, Glencore, Takata, Viterra, Bosch, Huawei, Sprott, Tahoe Resources, the Canadian Chamber of Commerce, Canadian Manufacturers & Exporters and Rothmans, Benson & Hedges.
+A highly versatile litigator, he acts in both commercial and public law disputes and practices nationally in the product liability and class actions fields.
+He has handled significant litigation mandates for a wide variety of clients, including Philip Morris International, Enbridge, Glencore, Takata, Bosch, Huawei, Sprott, Tahoe Resources, ING Bank, the Canadian Chamber of Commerce, Canadian Manufacturers & Exporters and Rothmans, Benson & Hedges.

-Every major legal directory has recognized Michael as a leading litigator.
+Michael is widely acknowledged as a leading litigator across multiple specialties.
 He has been listed in both Chambers Global: The World’s Leading Lawyers for Business and Chambers Canada: Canada’s Leading Lawyers for Business as a leading lawyer in dispute resolution.
-Michael is also listed in the 2017 edition of Euromoney's Benchmark Canada: The Definitive Guide to Canada's Leading Litigation Firms & Attorneys as a "Litigation Star" for commercial litigation and product liability work; listed in the 2017 edition of The Best Lawyers in Canada in the areas of corporate and commercial litigation, product liability law and appellate practice; listed in the 2017 edition of The Legal 500 in the area of dispute resolution; and ranked in the 2017 edition of The Canadian Legal Lexpert Directory in the areas of public law litigation and product liability litigation.
+Michael is also listed in the 2018 edition of The Best Lawyers in Canada in the areas of corporate and commercial litigation, product liability law and appellate practice; ranked in the 2017 edition of Euromoney’s Benchmark Canada: The Definitive Guide to Canada’s Leading Litigation Firms & Attorneys as a “Litigation Star” for commercial litigation and product liability cases; listed in the 2017 edition of The Legal 500 in the area of dispute resolution; and ranked in the 2017 edition of The Canadian Legal Lexpert Directory in the areas of public law litigation and product liability litigation.

-In 2017, Michael received Benchmark Canada's award for British Columbia Litigator of the Year; he was previously nominated twice for its Emerging Talent of the Year award.
+In 2017, Michael received Benchmark Canada’s award for British Columbia Litigator of the Year.
+The Best Lawyers in Canada also named him Product Liability Law “Lawyer of the Year” in its 2018 edition.

 Chambers Global has stated that Michael “writes superbly well, brings a great deal of rigour and thought to his submissions and is extremely quick in oral argument – he has a great presence in the courtroom”.
 Chambers Canada reports that clients describe Michael as a “very intelligent and very thoughtful practitioner” and that he is “well regarded for the broad scope of his litigation practice”, which includes “various precedent-setting constitutional cases”.
 Chambers Canada has also stated that Michael is “very bright” and that his “technical litigation pleadings” are impressive.

-Michael has acted in 26 Supreme Court of Canada appeals, including as amicus curiae appointed by the Chief Justice of Canada to assist the court.
-These appeals cut across myriad subjects, including torts, class actions, privacy, civil procedure, health, freedom of expression, tax, privilege, freedom of information, standing, freedom of religion and administrative law.
+Michael has acted in 27 Supreme Court of Canada appeals, including as amicus curiae appointed by the Chief Justice of Canada to assist the court.
+These appeals cut across myriad subjects, including torts, class actions, privacy, civil procedure, health, freedom of expression, tax, privilege, freedom of information, standing, freedom of religion, access to information and administrative law.
 Michael was lead counsel for the successful appellant in the leading Canadian case on contractual interpretation, Sattva Capital Corp. v.
 Creston Moly Corp., 2014 SCC 53, 2 S.C.R.
 633.

 Michael has presented to the ADR Institute of Canada, The Advocates’ Society, the American Academy of Appellate Lawyers, the American Bar Association, the Association of Corporate Counsel, the British Columbia Civil Liberties Association, the Canadian Bar Association, the Canadian Corporate Counsel Association, the Canadian Tax Foundation, the Construction Sector In-House Counsel Forum, the Continuing Legal Education Society of British Columbia, Insight, Osgoode Professional Development, the University of British Columbia Faculty of Law and the University of Victoria Faculty of Law on a wide variety of topics.